klausborges/redchat/README.md

 -----

 A menu is presented when running the application, just browse through the options.
-It's pretty straight-forward.

 To do
 -----

-This list.
-Also, a lot of improvements need to be made regarding mutual exclusion.
+* [ ] Better mutual exclusion handling

 License
 -------